agis/git-style-guide/README.md

 * Prefer *dashes* over underscores.

-* When several people are working *independently* on a big feature it might be convenient to have *personal* branches and a *team-wide* branch.
+* When several people are working independently on a feature, it might be convenient to have *personal* branches and a *team-wide* branch.
 In that case, suffix the name of the branch by a slash, followed by the person's name.
-  Use *master* for the team-wide branch:
+  Use *"master"* for the team-wide branch:

   ```shell
   feature-branch/master # team-wide branch